lucacolombo97/lucacolombo97/README.md

 ## 👋 Hi there!

-I am a PhD in **Computer Science and Engineering** at Politecnico di Milano with expertise in Software Engineer and Machine/Deep Learning applications.
+I've a PhD in **Computer Science and Engineering** at Politecnico di Milano with expertise in Software Engineer and Machine/Deep Learning applications.
 My research activity addresses the development of algorithms for _privacy-preserving_ Machine and Deep Learning operating in a "as-a-service" manner.

 ---